-- 5.17 There is a variety of housing design in the locality, mainly semi-detached houses and small terraces, with most of the buildings in the locality of two-storeys.
+5.17 There is a variety of housing design in the locality, mainly semi-detached houses and small terraces, with most of the buildings in the locality of two-storeys.
 It is considered that the size of houses proposed is consistent with the scale of other local developments.
 In terms of design, although they will not have the same character as several of the more traditional houses in the village, there is no consistency in the design of the houses in the locality of the site and there is no special architectural character to the area.
 It appears that the houses in the locality of the site were developed in accordance with the architecture contemporary to the period and it is believed that the design proposed is typical of the architecture of this period and that they are the type of houses that have been designed to meet the requirement of the current market whilst including some traditional elements such as slate pitched roofs and some external stonework (shown on the indicative elevations but need to be confirmed by means of a condition).
-Therefore, it is considered that the design and materials of the proposed houses are acceptable for the site and that they would not have a detrimental effect on the visual amenities of the neighbourhood. - 5.18 Therefore, it is considered that the application is in accordance with the requirements of Policies B22 and B25 of the UDP.
+Therefore, it is considered that the design and materials of the proposed houses are acceptable for the site and that they would not have a detrimental effect on the visual amenities of the neighbourhood.

-PLANNING COMMITTEE DATE: 05/09/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT SERVICE MANAGER CAERNARFON
+PLANNING COMMITTEE DATE: 17/10/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT SERVICE MANAGER CAERNARFON